- Which dishes are Lead-Free?

 I also want to be clear that this could change at any time.

-Instead, please take the time to click on each of the images and read the related posts which have specific XRF test results, along with reasoned arguments as to why that product may (or may not) be a good choice, based on the testing I have done personally — and my personal experiences with the companies and the materials used by each company, as a rule.
+Instead, please take the time to read the sections below each headline and click on each of the related images and read the related posts which have specific XRF test results, along with reasoned arguments as to why that product may (or may not) be a good choice, based on the testing I have done personally — and my personal experiences with the companies and the materials used by each company, as a rule.

 An overview of some additional considerations before you start clicking: